apache/jackrabbit-oak/oak-doc/src/site/markdown/migration.md

 Please notice that in the last example it's necessary to narrow the migration scope using `--include-paths` parameter.

+A merge might fail with an `OakConstraint0030` message if an already existing node has been renamed at the source or destination repository.
+This can be observed for nodes with an UUID property.
+The merging node would be copied into the destination repository which already contains the node under a different name with the same UUID.

 ### Version history copying

 ![Version copy chart](img/migration-version.png)